-The Nomination and Remuneration Committee advice on the remuneration (policy) to avoid that the remuneration would encourage taking excessive risks or behaviour which is not in the interest of the company.
-They also advise on the nominations of new Board of Directors or Executive Committee members and Head of independent control functions.
+The Nomination and Remuneration Committee advices on the remuneration (policy) to avoid that the remuneration would encourage taking excessive risks or lead to behaviour which is not in the interest of the company.
+It also advises on the nominations of new Board of Directors or Executive Committee members and Head of independent control functions.